nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Notes:
 * Name is always the first column in the CSV file.
-* Including any of the arguments will export that field to the CSV file.
+* Including any of the arguments will export include that field in the CSV file.
 * Each argument represents:
   * `p/` phone number
   * `e/` email